Venkataramuc/linuxsystemadministrator/README.md

 ll # show the list of files.

+ls -l * # to see the first set of sub folders

 alias # to identify the list of alias commands configured with in a system.

 alias k=kubectl  # create a alias command for kubectl with k.